weburg/generic-http-web-service-server-php/README.md

 ## An example server providing the Web service and an HTML-only static client

+> [!NOTE]
+> This is a work in progress to bring a GHoWSt PHP server library up to parity with the Java version.
+Refer to the Java version until this note is removed.

+> [!CAUTION]
+> This server and its code isn't meant to run in a production or otherwise
+> public environment, as it lacks enough error checking and restrictions to be
+> safe.
+It's meant to run locally for prototyping and example purposes only.

 Simple MVC architecture where controllers are in public/, views are in php/views/, and the model is whatever is needed, kept in php/.

 Routing is done through a combination of rewrites and controller logic.
 Path parameters are not used.
 Query string and URI parsing are done as needed.

 ### Linux / Ubuntu server setup